Committee

 Explanation of the Bill

-As amended by the Senate, House Bill 1229 would reenact the Equal Opportunity for Students with Special Needs Act and extend its repealer from July 1, 2024 to July 1, 2028.
-In addition, it would amend the Act to require a parent or guardian to verify that their child has been accepted into an eligible school in order for their child to participate in the ESA Program.
-It would also require eligible schools to report the AP exam scores, other college admission exam scores, high school graduation rates, and college acceptance rates of students participating in the ESA program.
-The bill contains a reverse repealer, which means it will likely be reexamined and amended in conference.
+House Bill 1229 will reenact the Equal Opportunity for Students with Special Needs Act and extend its repealer from July 1, 2024 to July 1, 2028.
+In addition, it will amend the Act to require a parent or guardian to verify that their child has been accepted into an eligible school in order for their child to participate in the ESA Program.
+It will also require eligible schools to report the AP exam scores, other college admission exam scores, high school graduation rates, and college acceptance rates of students participating in the ESA program.

 The Equal Opportunity for Students with Special Needs Act became law as part of the 2015 legislative session.
 It establishes and lays out the guidelines for the Education Scholarship Account (ESA) program.
 Under this program, parents of students who have had an active Individualized Education Program (IEP) within the past three years can receive funds to educate their child outside of the public school system.
 For example, a parent can use ESA funds to pay for private school tuition at eligible private schools.
 Funding for the program is subject to appropriation.